 How VIDIZMO Raises the Bar

-VIDIZMO utilizes Key Length Value elements in its Digital Evidence Management (DEM) technology, but it also goes much more in-depth than this.
+VIDIZMO utilizes Key Length Value elements in its Digital Evidence Management (DEM) technology, but it also doubles as a drone mapping software.
 The resource is already used for law enforcement purposes around the world, but the overall application of the technology is not restricted by industry.
 The following VIDIZMO tools allow you to analyze geospatial data in drone videos - with no field-specific impediments.

 - Geospatial Data Extraction: An on-premise encoding library extracts necessary KLV data and maps it to timed data.
 This allows you to analyze videos simultaneously with data.
 Files that aren't within the original drone footage can also be uploaded so multiple-sensor data can be utilized on one map.